In This SectionExpand

 Tank Destroyers.
 These are snipers with accurate and powerful guns.
 Generally compact and easy to hide, they seek to fire at long distances while staying completely unseen.
 Tank destroyers are often turretless, poorly armored, and slow, so they are vulnerable in close combat.

 Self-Propelled Guns.
-SPGs, also known as artillery, provide long-range firepower for the team.
+SPGs provide long-range firepower for their team using HE and Armor-Piercing shells.
 They are able to hit targets almost anywhere on the map, and their HE shells deal splash damage, sometimes to several vehicles at a time.
-Shells of 150 mm caliber and greater also have a stun effect, which temporarily weakens all vehicle characteristics of the target.
+Shells of 139.7 mm caliber and greater also have a stun effect, which temporarily weakens all vehicle characteristics of the target.
 SPGs are slow, and their armor is extremely weak.